 Thus, combining StatusGator with PagerTree is a good choice if your business is after cost-efficient incident management services and is not the most popular brand.

 Better Uptime — a PagerDuty alternative with simple on-call calendar integration

 Better Uptime is a convenient tool that integrates the on-call calendar with your favorite calendar (Google Calendar, e.g.) and you get a complete record of incident details in a second-by-second timeline.
-The tool provides a modern and quick to grasp interface and all support calls come from a single number, so you always know who is calling and can reach back easily.
+The tool provides a modern and quick-to-grasp interface and all support calls come from a single number, so you always know who is calling and can reach back easily.
 Email debugs with lots of useful info simplify incident remediation greatly.

 Thus said, while Pager Duty is a well-covered platform with lots of integrations, including quite specific software, it provides merely basic on-call functionality.
-On the other hand, Better Uptime integrates with all the main monitoring solutions (and calendar tools) and just generally provides a lot of functionality and low price with a simple user interface.
+On the other hand, Better Uptime integrates with all the main monitoring solutions (and calendar tools) and just generally provides a lot of functionality with a simple user interface.

 Zenduty — Pager Duty alternative for end-to-end incident response orchestration

 Zenduty provides a frictionless path to incident alerting and resolution.
 Through automation of multiple repetitive actions and wide customization of response scenarios, Zenduty enables businesses to implement modern, cost-effective incident response processes.
 Zenduty does not just alert your on-call teams via SMS, Phone(Voice), Slack, Teams, iOS/Android, but also automatically creates all the necessary comms channels for responders and stakeholders (Slack channel, Jira ticket, Zoom Room, StatusPage update, etc.).